 11 September 2017

-Linking root water uptake to root traits, and assessing (poor) performance of common models
+Linking root water uptake to root traits and assessing performance of common models.

 Neutron imaging is used to measure soil water movement and water uptake by individual roots in situ.